National Institute of Engineering

-National Institute of Engineering (NIE) is a private engineering college located in Mysore, Karnataka, India.
-It was established in 1946 and granted autonomy in 2007 from Visvesvaraya Technological University.
+The National Institute of Engineering (NIE) is a Grant in aid engineering college located in Mysore, Karnataka, India.
+It was established in 1946 and affiliated to Visvesvaraya Technological University.

 History

-NIE was started in 1946 with diploma programs in Civil Engineering in a room under a thatched roof in Lakshmipuram under leadership of mocha.
+NIE was started in 1946 with diploma programs in Civil Engineering in a room under a thatched roof in Lakshmipuram under leadership of kushagra.
 The first batch consisted of 86 students.
 Later, the classes were held in a shed in the nearby Sharada Vilas High School campus, in Mysore.
 S. Ramaswamy, D. V. Narasimha Rao and T. Ramarao ("Tunnel" Ramarao), the founders, established NIE by 1950 with its own class rooms and workshops on a 6 acre campus.

 NIE started AMIE courses in Civil Engineering for intermediate-passed students in 1948.
 The students were permitted to change over to the regular degree course leading to B.E. degree in Civil Engineering of the University of Mysore.
 Thus, NIE became the second engineering college in the state of Karnataka and the first in Mysore.
 The first batch of students in Civil Engineering graduated in 1953.

-In 1956, NIE was recognised for development during the second and subsequent five-year plans by the state and the Union governments.
-In 1958-59, NIE got private-aided institution status under grant-in-aid code of the Karnataka government.

 A Golden Jubilee Complex was completed in 1996 on a 6 acre plot opposite the main building in part of the golden jubilee celebrations.
 In 2004, the college received World Bank aid under the TEQIP project.
 The funds obtained were used to strengthen the Centres of Excellence in the college and to set up new ones.

 In 2007, NIE attained autonomy under Visvesvaraya Technological University.
 In 2011, NIE received further World Bank aid under the TEQIP-II.
 These funds were used to augment the postgraduate programs.

-In March 2019, the government of Karnataka approved a private university status for NIE society through notification of The NIE University Act 2019, and it is set to start NIE University.
-D.A.
+In March 2019, the government of Karnataka approved a private university status for NIE society through notification of The NIE University Act 2019, and it was set to start NIE University with D.A.
 Prasanna was designated the founder chancellor.
+However, the plan was cancelled due to financial constraints and NIE continues to be an autonomous institute under Visvesvaraya Technological University.